10th Amendment to the Constitution

 Explain why the 10th Amendment to the United States Constitution is important to state government and identify the powers granted to the states by the Tenth Amendment and the limits to state government outlined in it.
 (Massachusetts Curriculum Framework for History and Social Studies) [8.T6.5]

-Historians credit Anti-Federalists with the inclusion of this amendment.
+Historians credit Anti-Federalists with the inclusion of the 10th amendment in the Constitution.
 Anti-Federalists were worried about a concentration of power in the national government and the 10th Amendment states that federal power is limited.
+In theory, the 10th Amendment prevents the federal government from having total authority over policies.
+In reality, the 14th Amendment's mandate that states must provide "any person within its jurisdiction the equal protection of the laws" provides for an active federal role in state policies.

 But what exactly are those limits has been, and still is, today a matter of intense political debate.
 Learn more about The 10th Amendment from National Constitution Center.